Tooth Extractions

 -

-If you have more questions about tooth extractions, please contact our office and we will be happy to discuss further.
+If you have additional questions about tooth extractions, please contact our office—we would be happy to discuss your options in more detail.